jovotech/ask-console-chrome-extension/README.md

 ## Installation

+### Option 1: Chrome Web Store

+You can find this extension in the Chrome Web Store

+### Option 2: Manual Installation

 1. Clone or download this repository and unzip it: https://github.com/jovotech/ask-console-chrome-extension/archive/master.zip
-2. Go to your Chrome extensions either through the menue or by pasting this into your browser: `//chrome://extensions/`
+2. Go to your Chrome extensions either through the menue or by pasting this into your browser: `//chrome://extensions/` (or: `chrome://extensions/`)
 3. Click `Load unpacked` and upload the unzipped folder
 4. Go to the Alexa Developer Console at https://developer.amazon.com/alexa/console/ask and try it out with one of your Skills!